-Table 24: Comparison of Sales Tax Trend and Pull Factor, Lexington, Dawson County, State of Nebraska lexington PROFILE in 8 to 1
+Table 24: Comparison of Sales Tax Trend and Pull Factor, Lexington, Dawson County, State of Nebraska

 PUBLIC FACILITIES AND UTILITIES

 State and local governments provide a number of services for their citizens.
 The people, buildings, equipment and land utilized in the process of providing these services are referred to as public facilities.